subhoney/naui_instructor_crossover/Naui Open Water Scuba Diver Instructor.md

 The process of leadership training is a continuation of your development as an individual.
 You will learn that observation, reflection, insight, and realization are as important to the process as study.
 You will become your version of a leader through a process of assimilation, adapting and modifying everything you learn.
 Some facets of your trainers’ leadership styles may impress you.
 Some of their techniques will be valuable as examples of effective leadership skills.
 However, not all of their styles or techniques may work for you.
 More important than picking up “tricks of the trade” is working in a leadership program that will show you how established members meet their leadership responsibilities.

 Like all NAUI leaders, you will regularly deal with the lives and well being of students and divers.
 You must develop an attitude that places concern for their safety at the highest level.
 Minimally competent divers are urged to improve in the same way that NAUI leaders are charged to constantly improve their own competence.
 Published minimum standards of achievement are treated as goals to be acquired and exceeded.
 NAUI leaders find satisfaction and enjoyment in inspiring divers to develop well beyond the minimum standards.

+### 1.6. <a name='NAUIValuesofLeadershipandInstruction'></a>NAUI Values of Leadership and Instruction

+#### 1.6.1. <a name='SuperiorLeadershipandInstructorTraining'></a>Superior Leadership and Instructor Training

+NAUI and its members are committed to providing the highest quality leadership and instructor training possible.
+Embracing the tenets of over-learning, maximizing individual potential, public speaking, developing personal best aquatic skills, minimum and no impact environmental activism, and learning by doing consistently produces the best graduates.

+#### 1.6.2. <a name='DemocraticAssociationofEquals'></a>Democratic Association of Equals

+The democratic process in regular elections determines the Association’s leadership, its Board of Directors.
+Each instructor earns the privilege to cast one vote for a fellow member that he or she believes can best serve the Association.
+Because we all have the same right to directly influence the organization and no individual voting member exercises more or less than a single vote, each member’s views are equally important.
+The right to vote carries with it a responsibility and obligation to stay informed about Board of Director candidates and engage in the election process.

+#### 1.6.3. <a name='TrustandRespect'></a>Trust and Respect

+Superior leadership and instructor training are founded in the “Loved One” concept.
+That is, it is only those we would trust to train our loved ones to dive that we graduate at any level and especially so for leadership and instructor certification.
+This basis allows us to collectively trust members to behave ethically and respect their abilities as NAUI leaders and educators.

+#### 1.6.4. <a name='AcademicFreedom'></a>Academic Freedom

+Trust and respect are necessary for members to exercise a most cherished and fundamental right of educational leadership – the freedom to meet the academic needs of their students.
+NAUI members are encouraged to explore and thereby discover new and innovative ways to help each individual student, as well as divers they lead and teach meet certification requirements – and further to share those discoveries in the Association publications so that other members may benefit.

+#### 1.6.5. <a name='DynamicGrowingBodyofKnowledgeandSkills'></a>Dynamic Growing Body of Knowledge and Skills

+Exercising academic freedom and sharing resulting discoveries is a celebration of members’ imaginations.
+It also leads to ever improving training producing better generations of graduates with each completed course.
+This directly contributes to and renews our organization’s vitality and relevance to the diving industry in which we compete.

+#### 1.6.6. <a name='EverImprovingLeadershipandInstructorTraining'></a>Ever Improving Leadership and Instructor Training

+These dynamics produce perpetually improving leadership and instructor training courses as conducted by NAUI Instructors, Instructor Trainers, and Course Directors, who incorporate discoveries and new methodology.
+The outcome is superior leadership and instructor training and curricula of excellence that benefit the Association, the diving industry and global public all the while furthering the pursuit of the corporate mission.

+### The NAUI Mission

+To promote, through quality education, the techniques necessary for the general public to participate safely in underwater activities, and to educate those people in the preservation and protection of our underwater environment throughout their diving careers.

+Becoming a member of the National Association of Underwater Instructors is more than just joining a group with a reputation for quality.
+It is about embracing a set of values that transcend the mundane pursuit of a vocation.
+It is about becoming filled with a passion to achieve one’s personal best and helping other to achieve the same.
+It is about contributing to something larger than oneself and making the world a little better for having passed this way.
+NAUI members care deeply about diving, the aquatic environment and the safety of people who participate.
+You have chosen to accept a challenge that can be one of the most rewarding of your life and last an entire lifetime.